Go beyond a standard Will

 Testamentary trusts also allow inheritors to minimise the long-term income tax and capital gains tax burden on invested inheritances.

-They are also inexpensive to establish and run.
+They are also inexpensive to establish and manage.

 Will Wizard delivers comprehensive Wills that establish testamentary trusts straight to your door.